enviconnect/public-inductionzone-policies/policies.md

 ## Slack
 By joining the Induction Zone slack channel you agree:

 - to have high-level analytics about your use of the slack channel made available to the administrators of the slack channel, who are appointed by the operators.
 These adminstrators do not have access to private messages.
-For more details see https://slack.com/help/articles/360047512554-Use-channel-management-tools.
+For more details see [this article on slack.com](https://slack.com/help/articles/360047512554-Use-channel-management-tools).
 - to have your profile be visible to other users of the slack channel
 - to receive email (including marketing) from the operators to the email address you used to sign up for the slack channel.
 These emails may be sent through third-party tools.
-You have the right to unsubscribe from such services directly or by emailing induction.zone@enviconnect.de.
+You have the right to unsubscribe from such services directly or by emailing [induction.zone@enviconnect.de](mailto:induction.zone@enviconnect.de).

 ## Messaging
-By messaging us through email, LinkedIn or other messaging services you agree:
+By messaging us through email or other messaging services you agree:

 - to receive email (including marketing) from the operators to the email address you used to contact us.
-In the event that you use a direct messaging service (e.g., LinkedIn), we may use email addresses that are publically available in your profile.
+- In the event that you use a direct messaging service (e.g., LinkedIn), we may use email addresses that are publically available in your profile.
 These emails may be sent through third-party tools.

-You have the right to unsubscribe from such services directly or by emailing induction.zone@enviconnect.de.
+You have the right to unsubscribe from such services directly or by emailing [induction.zone@enviconnect.de](mailto:induction.zone@enviconnect.de).

 ## Email Marketing
 We may offer you opportunities to subscribe to a newsletter or register for a mailing list.